-Back on the non-life insurer theme, the managers bought back into Marsh McLennan (the world's largest insurance broker), and with a view to exploiting the rising and increasingly volatile commodities markets, PCFT now has a position in The Intercontinental Exchange (ICE).
+Back on the non-life insurer theme, the managers bought back into Marsh McLennan (the world's largest insurance broker), and exploiting the rising and volatile commodities markets, PCFT now has a position in The Intercontinental Exchange (ICE).

 The managers have observed that the discount that Schroders non-voting ordinary shares trades on relative to the voting ordinary shares is the widest it has been since 1991 (about 40%, having widened from about 7% in 2018) and have been buying Schroder non-voting shares for PCFT.